Mathematical Formulation

 \(swt^p_{\omega nijc}, son^p_{\omega nijc}, sof^p_{\omega nijc}\)

-Switching state, switch-on and switch-off of a line
+Switching state, switch-on, and switch-off of an transmission electric line

 {0,1}